How To Handle A Breakup: Healthy Ways To Move On

 Many couples fall into routines together, meaning they become likely to engage in the same activities and spend time with the same people regularly.
 A breakup can represent an opportunity to diversify your life after being in a routine with someone, and there can be benefits to seizing it.
 For example, it could be valuable to try joining clubs, picking up hobbies, volunteering, or otherwise getting exposure to new activities and new people after a breakup.
 Experiences like these could potentially increase your self-esteem, expand your social support network, allow you to discover new sides of yourself, and help you find joy after the often-difficult and draining experience of a breakup.

-Reach out for support
+Reach out for support on how to handle a breakup

-Finally, leaning on your social support network can also be helpful during this time.
+Leaning on your social support network can also be helpful during this time.
 As reflected in a 2022 study, having adequate social support may help increase our levels of resilience during stressful situations.
 Family, friends, and community members can offer their time, care, encouragement, and a listening ear, all of which can be helpful to an individual who is trying to get back on their feet emotionally after experiencing the end of a relationship.
 If you don’t have a strong social support network, putting yourself out there to meet people and try new things as described above may help you form new connections.

 Finally, seeking the support of a therapist is something that many people also choose to do after a breakup.
 A qualified mental health professional can provide you with a safe, nonjudgmental space in which to express and process your feelings about your past relationship.
 Since research suggests that reflecting on a breakup may aid in emotional recovery, sessions with a therapist can be especially valuable in this way.
 If you’re experiencing symptoms of depression or anxiety after a breakup, they can also help you address these.

 In-person therapy sessions are not a convenient or affordable option for everyone.
 That’s why an increasing number of people are turning to online therapy.
 You can log on to these sessions from anywhere you have an internet connection, and the costs are generally lower than for in-person care since providers have less overhead to pay for.
 If you’re interested in exploring online therapy, you might consider a platform like BetterHelp.
 You can get matched with a licensed therapist who you can meet with via phone, video call, and/or in-app messaging to address the challenges you may be facing from the comfort of your own space.
-Research suggests that online therapy can be as effective as in-person sessions in many cases, so you can feel confident in choosing whichever format that feels best for you.
+Research suggests that online therapy can be as effective as in-person sessions in many cases, so you can feel confident in choosing whichever format that seems best for you.

 Getty